CarynOoi/caryn.github.io/README.md

 # caryn.github.io
-Hi, this is a personal web profile about myself.
+Hi, this is a personal web profile about myself and is accessible through https://carynooi.github.io/mypage/